U2Ft/RSS-filter/README.rst

       -l --list       List feed titles.
       -s --starred    Apply filters to starred entries only.

-Specify some filters, then run manually or write a cron job--something like
+Specify some filters, then run manually or write a cron job—something like

 ::